mmu-webdesign/Level4-web-term-1/CSS/css01/02-adding-css.md

 - Refresh `exercise-02.html` again in the browser to see the changes.

 - Has the first paragraph grown?
 If not, check your code.

+- See below for what it should look like:

 <figure>
 <img src="media/ex-02-7.png" alt="exercise-02.html again rendered in the browser">